 I have a feeling there is a bit more to their story.
 Rose was four years older than Richard.
 They were married when Richard was only 20, which seems very young for a man in that area to be marrying.
 How was he planning to support his family?
 They said they were from Newry—and might have been—but they were travelling with three men from Ballintur and Ballincurry.
 They said their destination was Richard's sister in law, but Mary Pearl was about forty years older than Rose.

 Were Rose and Richard run out of Killowen because of some "indiscretion"?
 Did they move to Newry where Richard could find some sort of work?
 Or was he originally from Newry, and was working in Killowen?
-Did either of those children who died belong to Rose, or was her child taken from her and adopted?
+Was her child actually taken from her and adopted, not "dead" as she said in 1910?
 Something is missing here.
 If you know what it is, please let me know.

 2. "United States Census, 1870," index and images, FamilySearch (https://familysearch.org/pal:/MM9.1.1/M8JN-ZZ5; "New York, State Census, 1892," index and images, FamilySearch (https://familysearch.org/pal:/MM9.1.1/X366-GX1; 1898-1900 Albany City Directories at ancestry.com; and 1900 Census of Ward 16, Albany, Series T623, Roll 1005, page 252, at HeritageQuestOnline.com